 My Work In Progress

 I keep myself busy on my days off – rewriting and translating my tarot book.
-I’ve just finished the first, second, third, fourth draft.
-I removed unnecessary exercises, and added chapters, and invented new exercises.
+I’ve just finished the first, second, third, fourth, and fifth drafts.
+I removed unnecessary exercises and added chapters, and invented new exercises.
 It is an excellent book for beginners and people who want to read intuitively.
 If there is one thing that shines brightly under the grey clouds of seasonal affective disorder, then that’s it.
 I love my book, and I feel so good about writing about tarot that I am sure more will follow.

 But, I digress from the feeling that urged me to write this blog.
 I know I am not the only one who struggles with seasonal affective disorder.
 That is why I have created a tarot spread to understand the dark feelings we’re going through and find out how to conquer them courageously.